 - Comforting, cozy flavors and textures that remind you of home – without the carbs!

-This low carb squash casserole recipe almost makes itself!
-Still, here are some tips to make sure it’s as easy to make as it is to serve and eat!
+This easy squash casserole recipe almost makes itself!
+Still, here are some tips to make sure it’s as easy to make as it is to serve and eat!:

-This is one of many great keto yellow squash recipes, and we use a few special ingredients to keep it low carb, even though it tastes every bit as good as the carby original.
+This is one of many great keto yellow squash casserole recipes, and we use a few special ingredients to keep carbs in squash low, even though it tastes every bit as good as the carby original.

-Yellow squash – These versatile veggies (actually, fruit!) are low in calories and high in vitamin C and folate.
+Yellow squash – These versatile veggies (actually, fruit!) yellow squash nutrition are low in calories and high in vitamin C and folate.
 When picking out yellow squash, choose small, firm fruit that are free of blemishes.

 If you can’t find yellow squash, you can always sub in zucchini, or even spaghetti squash for a spaghetti squash casserole!

 Pork rinds – These are made from fried pig skins.
 They work beautifully in dishes like this one as a crunchy topping in place of crackers or bread crumbs.